-Following a suggestion of Tony Yue Yu, we call a piecewise linear metric $\metr$ {\it semipositive} in $x \in V$ if $x$ has a strictly $K$-affinoid domain $W$ of $V$ as a neighbourhood (in the Berkovich topology) such that the restriction of $\metr$ to $L|_W$ is a semipositive formal metric.
+Following a suggestion of Tony Yue Yu, we call a piecewise linear metric $\metr$ {\it semipositive} at $x \in V$ if $x$ has a strictly $K$-affinoid domain $W$ of $V$ as a neighborhood (in the Berkovich topology) such that the restriction of $\metr$ to $L|_W$ is a semipositive formal metric.
 This notion was studied in \cite{GK2} for $K$ algebraically closed.
-A {\it semipositive piecewise linear metric} on $L$ is a piecewise linear metric which is semipositive in every $x \in V$.
+A {\it semipositive piecewise linear metric} on $L$ is a piecewise linear metric which is semipositive at every $x \in V$.
 Semipositive metrics are studied in Section \ref{section Semipositive metrics}.
 We highlight here the following result which is useful in comparing the various definitions mentioned above.

 \begin{thm} The following are equivalent for a metric $\metr$ on the line bundle $L^\an$ over a proper scheme $X$: \begin{itemize} \item[(a)] $\metr$ is an algebraic metric; \item[(b)] $\metr$ is a formal metric; \item[(c)] $\metr$ is a piecewise linear metric. \end{itemize} The equivalence remains true if we replace ``metric'' by ``semipositive metric'' in every item. \end{thm}